MohamedAliMerali/React-18---Code-with-mosh/05 - Connecting to the Backend part-2.md

 To delete the data we have two options:

-- **Optimistic Updates:** we update the UI first then we call the server to save the changes, Here we are optimistic that the call to the server is gonna succeed most of the time so we update the user first to give the user instant feedback, and then we call the server to persist the changes
+- **Optimistic Updates:** we update the UI first then we call the server to save the changes, Here we are optimistic that the call to the server is gonna succeed most of the time so we update the user first to give the user instant feedback, and then we call the server to persist the changes.
 - **Pessimistic Updates:** We assume that the call to the server is gonna fail, so first we call the server and wait for the result, if the call is successful, then we update the UI, with this approach our UI may feel a little bit slow, so when possible it's better to use optimistic update.

-To delete it we use the delete method and give it the url + the user id, this will return a promise, but there is nothing you wanna do after the promise is resolved, so we weont call **then** method, we're only gonna cal **catch** method to catch potential errors, we should set an error message and restore the UI to the original state.
+To delete it we use the delete method and give it the url + the user id, this will return a promise, but there is nothing you wanna do after the promise is resolved, so we won't call **then** method, we're only gonna call **catch** method to catch potential errors, we should set an error message and restore the UI to the original state.

 ```tsx
 const deleteUser = (user: User) => {